Transportation In Kosovo

 Although indicated by political issues, transport in Kosovo is relatively developed.
 Since the declaration of the independence, there have been many improvements in the infrastructure and urban transport.

-Pristina International Airport (PIA) is an international airport located 15 km southwest of Prishtina.
-It has a modern terminal, handling over a million passengers per year.
+Pristina International Airport (PIA) Adem Jashari (IATA: PRN, ICAO: BKPR) is an international airport located 15 km southwest of Prishtina.
+Since 2010, PIA is being managed by Limak and Aeroports de Lyon through Public Private Partnership Agreement.
+It has a 42,000 meters square modern terminal, handling over a million passengers per year.

-PIA serves different international airway lines and offers flights to the most important European centerres.
+PIA serves different international airway lines and offers flights to the most important European destinations.
 There are almost daily flights to Zurich-Switzerland, Frankfurt-Germany; Vienna-Austria Ljubljana-Slovenia, Istanbul-Turkey; and much more.

 For further information, contact Kosovo Railways www.kosovorailway.com